 - Well tilled and broken-up soil is important.
 This softer soil makes it easier for roots to move through and anchor in.

 - Plant to the collar – on the bare root plants you will see the collar of the plants – the marks on the tree where it originally started to grow above the ground.
 Don’t plant too deep as to cover part of the stem, the stem is the channel from which the roots feed the plant.
 If the stem is covered in soil it will rot down and the nutrients won’t be able to travel up along the plant.
 If planted too shallow, the exposed roots will dry out and die.

-- Back fill in with the well tilled and broken up soil.
+- Back fill in with well tilled and broken-up soil.
 Walk the plants in.
-You want them secured in the ground so that they don’t blow around and yet not too compact that rain and moisture can’t get down into the roots.
+You want them secured in the ground so that they don’t blow around and yet are not too compact that rain and moisture can’t get down into the roots.

 - Keep them walked in – when planting in Winter months, the weather is more stormy and windy meaning plants can be blown around and become dislodged.
 It is important to keep hedging plants walked in after planting to ensure they become anchored in the ground.

-- Hedging plants don’t require stake and ties.
+- Hedging plants don’t require stakes and ties.

-Annual care and maintenance of flowering hedges makes all the difference to the quality of the hedge.
-Here are a few ways you can look after your hedge to get it looking it’s best.
+Annual care and maintenance of flowering hedges make all the difference to the quality of the hedges.
+Here are a few ways you can look after your hedge to get it looking its best.

-Keep the hedge clean from weeds and overgrown grass.
+Keep the hedge clean of weeds and overgrown grass.
 Weeds and grass are competition for nutrients in the ground.